talorS/organization-resources/README.md

 - Replace local mock data and in-memory state with a backend API.
 - Persist Applications and support editing or deletion.
 - Add server-side filtering and pagination for large datasets.
+- For a larger dataset, profile the page and move high-frequency state updates, such as search input, closer to the component that uses it.
+Add memoization only if profiling shows expensive renders.

 ## AI usage